overcast07/wayback-machine-spn-scripts/README.md

 * December 17, 2022: Modification and addition of console messages that appear when the script starts and ends
 * December 18, 2022: Addition of `-t` flag; change in the default amount of maximum parallel capture jobs from 1 to 8
 * December 19, 2022: Bug fixes
+* February 26, 2023: Bug fixes; addition of a check for messages received after submitting each URL; change in the default amount of maximum parallel capture jobs from 8 to 30

 ### Future plans